Here's our review of flying business class with ANA from Tokyo to London.

 Everything is so beautifully presented, making it hard to put the camera down and tuck in.

-There’s everything you could possibly imagine on offer, whether it’s whisky, sake, wine or beer.
-They have a great choice of white and red wines which have been carefully selected to compliment their menu.
-The champagne Henriot Brut Souverain on offer was enough to satisfy even this demanding Frenchman’s taste buds.
+There's everything you could possibly imagine on offer, whether it's whisky, sake, wine or beer.
+They have a great choice of white and red wines which have been carefully selected to complement their menu.
+The champagne Henriot Brut Souverain on offer was enough to satisfy even this demanding Frenchman's taste buds.

 A La Carte light dishes

-For the remainder of the flight, a selection of Light Dishes are available for order at any time, like salads, soups, croque-monsieur and also including some of our Japanese favourites like udon noodles, ramen and okonomiyaki (Japanese pancake).
+For the remainder of the flight, a selection of Light Dishes is available for order at any time, like salads, soups, croque-monsieur and also including some of our Japanese favourites like udon noodles, ramen and okonomiyaki (Japanese pancake).

 Underneath each screen is your own personal USB dock and power connectors to charge your phone and laptop.

-ANA gives all business class travellers a plush flannel toiletries bag filled with L’Occitane products including lip balm to soothe dry lips, a revitalising serum, ear plugs, an eye mask and more.
+ANA gives all business class travellers a plush flannel toiletries bag filled with L'Occitane products including lip balm to soothe dry lips, a revitalising serum, earplugs, an eye mask and more.

 The bathrooms are equipped with Japanese style bidet toilets, and in addition, toothbrushes, mouthwash and wet face towels are provided.